cgoliver/cgoliver.github.io/misc/lit.md

 ---

-This is a live page with my latest reading on various scientific topics.
+This is a live page with my latest reading notes for various scientific topics.
-Each section includes subsections which consist either of summaries/thoughts on articles or explanations of general concepts.

-# Bioinformatics
+## Bioinformatics

+### Protein Structure Comparison by Alignment of Distance Matrices

+> Authors: Liisa Holm and Chris Sander
+> Date: 1993

+*Background:*  Aligning 3D structures of proteins is crucial for discovering functional sub-structures, protein classification, and understanding new proteins.
+At the time of writing, this paper was among the first to propose a general tool for comparing solved 3D structures of proteins.
+The exact alignment problem is NP-Hard, hence the authors propose an approximate method.

+*Results:* This work presents DALI, which is still a widely used protein-protein alignment tool.
+The algorithm performs matching of distance matrices between two proteins.
+To prune the search space, DALI extracts contiguous blocks of 6 amino acids from the distance matrices of each protein.
+These blocks form the objects which are to be matched so as to minimize a penalty function applied to matched blocks $i, j$:

+$$ S = \sum_{i}^{L} \sum_{j}^{L} \phi(i, j) $$

+Typically, $\phi$ is a function of the intra-residue distance of the matched blocks with some normalizations.
+To obtain a full alignment, a seed match is chosen and extended through a monte carlo search.
+This process is of course not guaranteed to identify the global minimum, and is sensitive to starting conditions.
+However, the authors repeat the process and show that the algorithm remains quite robust and finds alignments close to the global optimum.

-# Biology
+## Biology

-# General Machine Learning
+## General Machine Learning

-# Graph Theory

-# Graph Machine Learning
+## Graph Machine Learning

+## Graph Theory

-# Reinforcement Learning
+## Reinforcement Learning